Baggy Trousers: Appearances

-The song was featured in the 2001 film Mean Machine, and was included in the accompanying soundtrack.
+The song was featured in the sports comedy film Mean Machine (2001), and was included in the accompanying soundtrack.

 In 2011, the song was slowed down to half its normal speed and was used for an advert for the Kronenbourg 1664 'Slow' campaign (see above).

 In 1983, Colgate used the song's melody in a television advertisement written by Jay Pond-Jones and Ric Cooper in which a group of kids including actor Lee Ross sing newly written lyrics about Colgate Blue Minty Gel toothpaste, a variant of which was later used in the United States.
 The advert was seen as groundbreaking but had to be pre-approved by the band.
 Pond-Jones said, "Many years later ...
 I found out how they actually quite liked it.
 Even now, Carl from the band introduces me to people as “the bloke who did the Colgate ad”."